 There are a few accommodation options on the island, but we recommend the following:

-- For the perfect combination of comfort and sustainability, book your stay at the Galápagos Eco Friendly Lodge, a family run hotel on San Cristóbal Island.
+For the perfect combination of comfort and sustainability, book your stay at the Galápagos Eco Friendly Lodge, a family run hotel on San Cristóbal Island for the perfect combination of comfort and sustainability.
 The Galapagos Eco-Friendly Lodge has been certified as an eco-hotel by the Ecuadorian Ministry of Tourism and was awarded the GreenLeader Platinum level status by TripAdvisor.
 On the property, you’ll find colourful rooms, views of the sea, and a quirky garden area.
 This is our top pick of San Cristóbal, Galápagos hotels.

-- If you’re looking for something slightly more upscale, try the Arena Blanca Eco Hotel on San Cristóbal, Galápagos.
-With such amenities as an outdoor pool, spa, and elegant restaurant, you’ll be hard pressed to find another hotel on San Cristóbal Island that offers such a pleasant stay while still being kind to the environment.
+If you’re looking for something slightly more upscale, try the Arena Blanca Eco Hotel in San Cristóbal, Galápagos.
+With such amenities as an outdoor pool, spa, and elegant restaurant, you’ll be hard-pressed to find another hotel on San Cristóbal Island that offers such a pleasant stay while still being kind to the environment.

 Best Restaurants on Sal Cristobal Island

 Calypso is an Ecuadorian style restaurant is right on the water and is best known for its ginger coconut seafood platter.
-Calypso has a wide variety of different seafood dishes as well as pizza, burgers, cakes, and more.
+This restaurant has a wide variety of different seafood dishes as well as pizza, burgers, cakes, and more.

 Cuencan Taste is the best spot in town for baked goods, afternoon snacks, and sinful sweets.
 Make sure to give their cinnamon bread a try.